Application Requirements: Physician Assistant Program Class of 2027 2024-2025 Edition

 The Bryant University Physician Assistant Program participates in the Central Application Service for Physician Assistants (CASPA).
 Students applying to the Bryant PA Program must follow the application instructions on the CASPA Website www.caspaonline.org.

 The Bryant University PA Program requires a supplemental application in addition to the CASPA application.
 The supplemental questions can be found within the CASPA portal.
-In addition to completing the application students will need to submit a supplemental application fee of $50 online.
+The supplemental application fee is $75; the link for payment is in our supplemental application in CASPA.

-• Applicants must have maintained a prerequisite GPA of 3.0
+• Applicant must have maintained a prerequisite GPA of 3.0 or greater.

 • No minimum is required on the GRE, but performance will be used to determine eligibility and competitiveness.